TechSneeker/TechSneeker/README.md

 <br/>

 - 🔭 I’m currently working on private projects

-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Java

 - ⚡ Fun fact: If you drop a database, you will be promoted to customer 🤫